carducci/ThirdWayWorkshop/readme.md

 ...
 ```

 In this case, the button itself becomes an independent, standalone hypermedia control.
 When HTMX is running the form itself becomes irrelevant.
-This is a key capability of HTMX, to enable any element to become a hypermedia control and fully participate in a hypermedia driven application.
+Alternatively, the form itself can be modified with the `hx-delete` attribute which would probably be the more idiomatic approach since a form exists.
+Specificially, in this exercise, I wanted to demonstrate a key capability of HTMX; to enable any element to become a hypermedia control and fully participate in a hypermedia driven application.

 This implementation will gracefully degrade, however if this is not necessary, the wrapping form and the obsolete method may simply be removed.